streamdal/terraform-provider-streamdal/README.md

-# Terraform Provider for the Steamdal eco system
+# Terraform Provider for the Steamdal ecosystem